BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/1/Activities/06_Linux_Landmarks/Unsolved/README.md

 Here is the audit checklist provided by your Senior Administrator:

-1. Create a `research` directory in your home folder, to place notes of your findings.
+1. Create a `research` directory in your home directory, to place notes of your findings.

 2. Access the /var/log directory and check that the `auth.log` exists.
 You need this to check for suspicious logins.